sefinek24/Cloudflare-WAF-Expressions/README.md

 | **Useless Bots**                | Various unwanted and unnecessary web crawlers as well as known malicious bots.
 Blocking them can reduce server load.                                                                                                      |
 | **Specific IP Addresses & ASN** | Traffic from known malicious IP addresses and ASNs.
 The list also includes IP addresses associated with botnets.                                                                                                          |

+> [!IMPORTANT]
+> It is also recommended to **disable** the `Bot Fight Mode` feature in the `Security` tab.
+> Although this feature helps detect and block automated bot traffic, it can inadvertently block safe, legitimate bots as well, which is not our intention.

 <div align="center">
    <h3>>> <a href="markdown/expressions.md">View Main Expressions</a> <<</h3>